Rachael-Kibicho/SE-assignment-2/README.md

 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
-Provide a brief description of each phase./n Planning - Here we're defining the purpose and the scope of the project.
+Provide a brief description of each phase.
+Planning - Here we're defining the purpose and the scope of the project.
 Analysis: Understanding the problem by collecting and breaking down information from stakeholders.
 Design - Creation of a system architechure of the solution of the problem.